cg-tuwien/AgroEcoSim/README.md

 The second headless mode (subfolder `AgroGodot`) is designed for running multiple simulations in a row.
 It reduces the overhead of starting new processes over again.
 The HTTP server runs inside of the Docker along with the light simulation server.

 ### Godot
 The graphics mode allows to analyze the simulation in 3D usint the open source [Godot Engine](https://godotengine.org/).
 It integrates the simulation as a Godot component.
 Unfortunately Godot has many limitations regarding the use of C#.
-The simulation may behave differently than in the CLI mode.
+The simulation may behave differently than in the CLI mode. **See the first line in `AgroGodot.csproj` to determine the target Godot version.

 ## Setup